-15. SC Delgadillo has been Claimant's Service Coordinator for approximately two years.
+15. SC Delgadillo has been Claimant's Service Coordinator for approximately one year.
 On August 10, 2022, she sent a referral packet to Kern County in support of IHSS services for Claimant.
 The referral included information regarding Claimant's lack of safety awareness, maladaptive behaviors, elopement, seizures, living arrangements and self-care needs.
 Kern County accepted the referral, but Claimant is not receiving IHSS services.

-- 16. SC Delgadillo spoke with Mother on September 19, 2022, who reported that Claimant had eloped four times in two years and reached his neighbor's yard. - 17.
+- 16. SC Delgadillo spoke with Mother on September 19, 2022, to discuss Claimant's elopement.
+Mother reported that Claimant can successfully open doors and childproof locks.
+Claimant had eloped twice. - 17.
 SC Delgadillo noted that when she performed the Client Assessment for Home Modification on October 12, 2022, she observed locks and alarms installed by Mother to prevent elopement.
 Claimant is no longer able to elope through the garage because the garage door opener is disabled and a door in the garage that leads outside is blocked by a chair.
 SC Delgadillo asserted the water canal which is of concern to Mother is a 40-minute walk from the family home.
 The backyard of the home is enclosed and there are no elopement concerns about that area. - 18.
 Mother provided SC Delgadillo with two quotes from construction companies for installing a perimeter fence, one for \$4,464.80, and the other for \$13,000. - 19.
-SD Delgadillo took photographs of Claimant's home and completed the Client Assessment for Home Modification form, which asks whether: the need for service was assessed during a face-to-face visit with the family; the service was reviewed with the Service Agency's Program Manager; the service was discussed with the Service Agency's physician and/or nurse; the client uses any adaptive equipment in the home; the client owns the residence; the mortgage is in good standing; and the value of the home warrants the cost of the modification.
+SC Delgadillo took photographs of Claimant's home and completed the Client Assessment for Home Modification form, which asks whether: 1) the need for service was assessed during a face-to-face visit with the family; the service was reviewed with the Service Agency's Program Manager; the service was discussed with the Service Agency's physician and/or nurse; the client uses any adaptive equipment in the home; the client owns the residence; the mortgage is in good standing; and the value of the home warrants the cost of the modification.
 SC Delgadillo noted that Mother rents the home from her son's father, she reviewed the service need with the

-Program Manager overseeing Claimant's case, Claimant uses an Augmentative and Alternative Communication (AAC) device, and that the mortgage is in good standing.
+Program Manager overseeing Claimant's case, Claimant uses an Augmentative and Alternative Communication (AAC) device, and the mortgage is in good standing.